Harry Stack Sullivan: Work

-Sullivan's work on interpersonal relationships became the foundation of interpersonal psychoanalysis, a school of psychoanalytic theory and treatment that stresses the detailed exploration of the nuances of patients' patterns of interacting with others.
+Sullivan's work on interpersonal relationships became the foundation of interpersonal psychoanalysis, a school of psychoanalytic theory and treatment that stresses detailed exploration of the nuances of patients' patterns of interacting with others.

-Sullivan was the first to coin the term "problems in living" to describe the difficulties with self and others experienced by those with mental illnesses.
+Sullivan was the first to coin the term "problems in living" to describe the difficulties with self and others that people experience.
 This phrase was later picked up and popularized by Thomas Szasz, whose work was a foundational resource for the antipsychiatry movement.
 "Problems in living" went on to become the movement's preferred way to refer to the manifestations of mental disturbances.

 In 1927, he reviewed the controversial, anonymously published The Invert and his Social Adjustment and in 1929 called it "a remarkable document by a homosexual man of refinement; intended primarily as a guide to the unfortunate sufferers of sexual inversion, and much less open to criticism than anything else of the kind so far published."

-He was one of the founders of the William Alanson White Institute, considered by many to be the world's leading independent psychoanalytic institute, and of the journal Psychiatry in 1937.
-He headed the Washington, DC School of Psychiatry from 1936 to 1947.
+He was one of the founders of the William Alanson White Institute, considered by many the world's leading independent psychoanalytic institute, and of the journal Psychiatry in 1937.
+He headed the Washington, D.C., School of Psychiatry from 1936 to 1947.

-In 1940, he and colleague Winfred Overholser, serving on the American Psychiatric Society's committee on Military Mobilization, formulated guidelines for the psychological screening of inductees to the United States military.
+In 1940, he and colleague Winfred Overholser, serving on the American Psychiatric Society's committee on Military Mobilization, formulated guidelines for the psychological screening of inductees to the U.S. military.
 He believed, writes one historian, "that sexuality played a minimal role in causing mental disorders and that adult homosexuals should be accepted and left alone."
 Despite his best efforts, others included homosexuality as a disqualification for military service.

-Beginning on December 5, 1940, Sullivan served as psychiatric adviser to Selective Service director Clarence A. Dykstra, but resigned in November 1941 after Gen. Lewis B. Hershey, who was hostile to psychiatry, became the director.
+Beginning on December 5, 1940, Sullivan served as psychiatric adviser to Selective Service director Clarence A. Dykstra, but resigned in November 1941 after General Lewis B. Hershey, who was hostile to psychiatry, became the director.
 Sullivan then took part in establishing the Office of War Information in 1942.

+Personal life
-Beginning in 1927, Sullivan had a 22-year relationship with James Inscoe Sullivan, known as "Jimmie", who was 20 years younger than Sullivan.

-Although some contemporaries and historians have regarded Inscoe as an unofficially adopted son, and Sullivan as closeted, his colleague Helen Swick Perry's biography of Sullivan mentions the relationship and it is clear his close friends were well aware they were partners.
+Sullivan spent the last 22 years of his life in a relationship with James Inscoe, who was 20 years younger than Sullivan.
+Although some contemporaries and historians have regarded Inscoe as an adopted son, the biography of his colleague Helen Swick Perry mentions the relationship, suggesting that close friends were aware they were partners.

+Sullivan died in Paris in 1949.

 Writings

-Although Sullivan published little in his lifetime, he influenced generations of mental health professionals, especially through his lectures at Chestnut Lodge in Rockville, Maryland, outside Washington, DC.
+Although Sullivan published little in his lifetime, he influenced generations of mental health professionals, especially through his lectures at Chestnut Lodge in Rockville, Maryland.
 Leston Havens called him the most important underground influence in American psychoanalysis.
 His ideas were collected and published posthumously, edited by Helen Swick Perry, who also published a detailed biography in 1982 (Perry, 1982, Psychiatrist of America).